nuniz/CoincidenceDetectionNetwork/README.md

 ## Contribution

-run pre-commit to check all files in the repo.
+Before contributing, run pre-commit to check all files in the repo.

 ```bash
 pre-commit run --all-files